-It’s International Juggler’s Day, a day all about the amazing act of juggling.
-It’s hard enough to catch a ball with one hand.
-But to toss a whole bunch of them into the air and catch them over and over with your 2 hands — that’s something else!
-There are two basic ways to juggle: throwing the balls, bananas or bean bags up and around in a circle, or throwing them across each other in an X. The more things in the air, the harder it is.
-The world record for the most balls juggled is 11, set by Alex Barron in 2012.
-He made 23 catches in a row!
-Meanwhile, the record for juggling flaming torches is 7, held by Anthony Gatto back in 1989.
-The rest of us are better off practicing with bananas.
+April 18 is International Juggler’s Day, all about the amazing act of juggling.
+In juggling you toss a whole bunch of balls, bananas or flaming torches into the air and catch them over and over!
+You can throw the balls up and around in a circle, or across each other in an X. The world record for juggling the most balls is 11, set by Alex Barron.
+But the record for juggling flaming torches is 7, held by Anthony Gatto.
+The rest of us should practice with bananas, though.

 Wee ones: If you toss a banana, then a rubber chicken, then a banana again, then a rubber chicken…what do you juggle next?